ekoskoski32/quiz-platform/README.md

 A full-stack quiz platform built with **Django REST Framework** + **React**.
 Features an admin question bank, a randomized 5-question quiz player, automatic grading, AI-assisted grading for text/image questions, and full attempt history per user.

 > Built as a take-home assignment.
-AI tools (Claude via Hermes) were used to assist with scaffolding and implementation.
+AI tools (Claude) were used to assist with scaffolding and implementation.

 ---